About Serious Eats

 Prior to working in food media, Daniel cooked for several years at a variety of New York City restaurants, with a focus on American, Italian, and French cuisine—a career that technically started at the age of 13, when he began staging at the legendary restaurant Chanterelle.
 He also spent nearly a year working on organic farms in Europe, where he harvested almonds and Padrón peppers in Spain, shepherded a flock of more than 200 sheep in Italy, and made charcuterie in France.

-Yasmine is an Assistant Editor at Serious Eats, splitting her time between social and editorial work.
+Yasmine is an Associate Editor at Serious Eats.
 She writes roundups, explainers, and reported stories while also helping manage and run the brand's social media accounts.
 You can find her at Bleecker Street Pizza on any given weekend.

 Prior to joining Serious Eats, Yasmine was an intern at Women's Health, where she wrote about all things beauty, and L'Officiel USA, where she covered fashion, pop culture, and entertainment.
 Yasmine earned a Bachelor of Arts in Writing, Rhetoric, and Technical Communications from James Madison University, and a Master of Arts in Journalism from New York University.